 Lovino carefully selected the oldest, finest wine they had.

 Only the best for today.

 He offered it to Feliciano, who smiled softly at it, taking it and placing it in the basket as well, with two wine glasses.

 Feliciano also bought a small cup of milk as well, and with a shaking hand placed it in the basket, after placing a lid on it to make sure it wouldn't spill.
 He also placed a corkscrew inside, to uncork the wine with, placed a picnic blanket and another smaller one inside, and then closed the basket gently.

 Eyes full of tears again, Feliciano took his brother's hand, his other hand carrying the basket.

 "Are you sure?"
 Lovino asked softly.
 "We can stay here, to the end, if you want.
 It's alright."

 "Addio," they both whispered to their home, before reluctantly walking towards the shore, about ten minutes' walk away.
-Paola mewed softly as she watched the house disappear behind them, ears flattening in mourning, knowing it was the last time she'd see the house.
-Gino and Vito, the two cats' movements becoming more sluggish, stumbled after their owners- and soon enough, Feliciano let go of Lovino's hand to scoop up Gino in his other arm, while Lovino scooped up Vito.
+Gino and Vito, with their movements becoming more sluggish, stumbled after their owners- and soon enough, Feliciano let go of Lovino's hand to scoop up Gino in an arm, while Lovino scooped up Vito.

 It was a tiring walk.